CaerusKaru/cardcontrol/README.md

 ## Our Stack

 We are running a Django backend around a PostgreSQL database, interacting with and serving a RESTful API for a frontend web service written in Angular 2.
-Our live development server, running in AWS, can be found here [http://34.193.86.61/].
+Our live development server, running in AWS, can be found [here](http://34.193.86.61/).
 We are serving our static angular content with NGINX, caching HTTP responses with Varnish, and memcaching API responses with a Redis cache behind Varnish.
 Our RESTful API was created with the help of the Tastypie library for Django.
 In production, we are serving our Django server through uWSGI.1

 ## Dependencies